lgeurts/lgeurts.github.io/_posts/2025-12-29-new-system-new-start.md

 I guess I finally found my sweet spot after all.

 A video showcasing the workings of various suckless tools will follow.
 For now, if interested, pay [Bread on Penguins](www.youtube.com/@BreadOnPenguins) a visit.
-Her YT Arch channel is absolutely fantastic.
-I swear, if she lived in Europe I'd offer her a job.
+Her YouTube Arch channel is absolutely fantastic.
+I swear, if she lived in Europe I'd offer her a job (and make her switch the content to something like Peertube ;)) .